 Spread a mat: “This is the equivalence tray.
 Some people call it the Crisis of Nine Tray.
 Let’s look at these beads and count them.
 We’ll start with the units.”

 - Count the units from their tray into the mat below in a vertical line, touching each other.

 - “Ten units is the same as a ten bar.
-When we have a ten bar we have to move to a new place.
+When we have a ten bar, we must move to a new place.
 We can’t stay in the unit’s place anymore.”

 - Use the same approach and language with tens/hundreds and hundreds/thousand: “Ten bars is the same as a hundred square.
-When we have a hundred square we have to move to a new place…”
+When we have a hundred square, we must move to a new place….”